ibm-cloud-docs/apps/create-deploy-cli.md

 6. Select the **IBM DevOps, deploy to Cloud Foundry buildpacks** option to create a DevOps toolchain.
 You might need to set up SSH keys to complete this step.
   If you set a passphrase for your SSH key, you are required to enter this code.
   {: note}
+7. Follow the remaining prompts to:
-7. Select a region for your toolchain.
+  * Select a region for your toolchain.
-8. The DevOps toolchain name is the same name that you provided in step 4.
-Press **Return** to accept this, or enter a new value now.
-9. The host name for this app is the same name that you provided in step 4.
-Press **Return** to accept this, or enter a new value now.
+  * Enter a name for the DevOps toolchain name.
+  * Enter a name for the hostname.

 Creating the app and toolchain takes a few seconds to complete.